yeatmanlab/roar-docs/docs/developer/tasks-variants/README.md

 ### Dev Mode

+::: info Reproducibility in Dev Mode

+Dev-mode runs may use unpublished or unversioned code.
+While the parameter configuration is stored, exact task behavior may not be fully reproducible unless the development environment is version-controlled and pinned.
+The task_version_id for dev runs may be null or reference a placeholder.
+:::

 * Researcher provides a custom parameter set
 * Because dev mode may include unversioned or unpublished code changes, the `task_version_id` logged for dev runs may be set to `NULL`, or a special placeholder (e.g., `"unversioned-dev"`) to indicate non-reproducibility.
 These runs are not guaranteed to be reproducible even though their variant parameters are stored.
-* System auto-mints a new variant with `is_published = false`
+* System auto-mints a new variant with `status = "dev"`.
+* System logs a variant status change to `variant_status_log`.
+* Variants with `status = "dev"` are not shown in public researcher dashboards or included in standard reporting or analytics views.
+This ensures that only validated, production-ready variants are visible for data analysis or deployment purposes.
 * A `variant_id` is generated and stored in `variants`
 * Task is run with that variant and task version
 * Run is logged with the new `variant_id`

----

-## 4. Dev Mode Behavior

-::: info Reproducibility in Dev Mode

-Dev-mode runs may use unpublished or unversioned code.
-While the parameter configuration is stored, exact task behavior may not be fully reproducible unless the development environment is version-controlled and pinned.
-The task_version_id for dev runs may be null or reference a placeholder.
-:::

-Dev mode is intended for experimentation without polluting the public registry.

-* Dev-mode variants are flagged as `is_published = false` and are not shown in public researcher dashboards or included in standard reporting or analytics views.
-This ensures that only validated, production-ready variants are visible for data analysis or deployment purposes.
-* They may contain parameters not yet in production use
-* These variants are excluded from public dashboards and analytics by default
-* A dev variant can be promoted to a published variant by toggling `is_published = true` and adding a name/description
+* A dev variant can be promoted to a published variant by toggling `status = "published"` and adding a name/description.
+In this case, the system also logs a variant status change to `variant_status_log`.
-* Since runs completed in the dev environment do not have a specified task version,

 ---